Life Crossroads: What to do if you are facing one

-Jeremiah faced his own terrible crossroads.
-God’s personal message to Jeremiah, “Attack you they will, overcome you they can’t,” was fulfilled many times in the Biblical narrative: Jeremiah was attacked by his own brothers, beaten and put into the stocks by a priest and false prophet, imprisoned by the king, threatened with death, thrown into a cistern by Judah’s officials, and opposed by a false prophet.
+Jeremiah faced his own terrible life crossroads.
+God’s personal message to Jeremiah, “Attack you they will, overcome you they can’t,” was fulfilled many times in the Biblical narrative.
+He was attacked by his own brothers, beaten and put into the stocks by a priest and false prophet, imprisoned by the king, threatened with death, thrown into a cistern by Judah’s officials, and opposed by a false prophet.
 In stark contrast, when the Babylonian Nebuchadnezzar seized Jerusalem in 586 BC he surprisingly ordered that Jeremiah be freed from prison and treated well.

 We generally consider crossroads as serious choices in life that we have to make.
 Where to go to college?
 Deciding to get married.
 Or to buy a new home.
-Or to change jobs.
+To change jobs.
 Or start a family.
-But there are spiritual crossroads too: Should I believe in God?
+But there are spiritual life crossroads too: Should I believe in God?
 Should I spend my time and money on a new TV, or give some to the neighbor who has lost her job recently.
 And there are little crossroads of lower importance that we face ever day.